Koed00/django-q/docs/configure.rst

 The number of seconds a worker is allowed to spend on a task before it's terminated.
 Defaults to ``None``, meaning it will never time out.
 Set this to something that makes sense for your project.
 Can be overridden for individual tasks.

+See :ref:`retry` for details how to set values for timeout and retry.

 .. _ack_failures:

 ack_failures